-- Consistent feeling of slight nausea and very bloated stomach
+- Consistent feelings of slight nausea and very bloated stomach – thank you laxatives

 - Overall, bowels have been quiet; just waiting until 5 pm when I need to start taking the Purg-oDan.
 I am not looking forward to that one as it is always a challenge for me to keep it down.
 One thing I have learned over the past few scopes, “Follow the Instructions“.
 As terrible as the stuff taste, it is NOT better to dilute it with more water – more water means, more to drink!
 Use the 125 ml that it recommends and simply “get-er-done”.
 Otherwise it is just pure torture.

 - 5:45 PM – A little late but otherwise on track however the verdict is in, this stuff “Purg-oDan” is pure torture and defiantly exemplifies why the preparation is the worse part of the entire procedure.

 - 6:30 PM – Similar to breakfast, it is hard to make dinner without eating or nibbling.
 The BBQ Chicken turned out great – figures!

 - 9:00 PM – Still pretty quiet, but a general unwell feeling.
 I thought I remembered the “Purg” taking a little less time to do it cleanse.
 Just wasted a bit of time on the Play Station 3.